-Ryan is the project’s principle investigator, overseeing all science and reporting components.
+Ryan is the project’s principal investigator, overseeing all science and reporting components.
 Ryan has conducted scientific research in Northern Canada and Alaska for the last twenty years, with a focus on understanding the drivers and consequences of ecosystem change and their implications for conservation and resource management, particularly at large spatial scales.
-Ryan is acting director of the School of Environmental Studies and associate professor in the Department of Geography and Planning at Queen’s University (Kingston, Ontario) where he teaches courses in landscape ecology, biogeography, wildlife conservation, and ecosystem management.
+Ryan is Head of the School of Environmental Studies and Associate Professor cross-appointed in the Department of Geography and Planning at Queen’s University (Kingston, Ontario) where he teaches courses in landscape ecology, biogeography, wildlife conservation, and ecosystem management.

 Greg is an assistant professor of environmental science at the University of Alberta Augustana located in Camrose, Alberta.
 He began his research career working on ecology and biogeography projects in northern Canada.
 After a brief sojourn to the alpine environments of Switzerland for his PhD, he returned to northern Canada for research on alpine and latitudinal treelines.
 Greg will be using tree and shrub rings to provide greater understanding of landscape change in the Bathurst caribou range and potential implications for habitat and land-use.

 Carolyn is a conservation biologist whose career has spanned environmental consulting, public outreach, and protected areas planning across eastern Ontario.
 Long intrigued by northern and arctic ecosystems, she is particularly interested in how wildlife and vegetation have adapted to their present geographical distribution.
-As part of her Ph.D. research at Queen’s University, Carolyn will be investigating historical distribution of treeline vegetation and how woody species are responding to current environmental conditions.
+For her Ph.D. research at Queen’s University, Carolyn is investigating recent changes in vegetation productivity across the Bathurst caribou herd’s range.

 Robin is a first-year master’s student at Queen’s University who is researching whether the Bathhurst caribou herd is changing their migration routes as a result of climatic factors.
 He was born and raised in Yukon and as a result is passionate about issues affecting the North.
 He is especially fascinated with northern ecosystems and how they will be affected by climate change.

-A 4th year honours Environmental Biology student at Queen’s University, Emily is working as a research assistant to the 2018 NWT project.
-She hopes to pursue a future of environmental research in relation to the changing climate, and looks forward to contributing to the scientific community in the years to come.
+As a 4th year Honours Environmental Biology student at Queen’s University, Emily worked as a research assistant to the 2018 NWT project and completed a thesis that investigated spruce germination at treeline.
+Now pursuing an M.Sc. at the University of British Columbia, Emily hopes to pursue a future of environmental research in relation to the changing climate and looks forward to contributing to the scientific community in the years to come.

-Danielle is a fourth year Environmental Science student at Queen’s University and will be completing her Honours project with the team under the supervision of Dr. Ryan Danby.
-She is interested in the effects that rising temperatures have on northern ecosystems and hopes to pursue future research pertaining to environmental adaptation to climate change.
+Danielle was a fourth year Environmental Studies student at Queen’s University who completed her Honours project under the supervision of Dr. Ryan Danby.
+Her thesis, Differences in Vegetation Composition and Structure at Greening and Non-greening Sites in the Northwest Territories, Canada, analyzes vegetation community data collected during the 2018 NWT project.
+Danielle is interested in the effects that rising temperatures have on northern ecosystems and hopes to pursue future research pertaining to environmental adaptation to climate change.